 How The Games Work

-Most games allow for margin trading, short selling and option trading for more advanced players.
+Most games allow for margin trading, short selling, and options trading for more advanced players.
 From my perspective, I favor the games as a lesson in investments rather than for trading purposes.
 Returns tend to be better for the long term in retirement and investment accounts.
-To enhance the learning experience, most of the games provide a wealth of resources to get information about the markets, the economy and more about the companies you are investing.
-You can schedule a time frame such as a week or month for possible team or individual competitions or even for an indefinite period.

 Why Use A Simulated Game For Investing?